 Access to housing is the second priority need.
-Although most of those interviewed were able to find rented accommodation in the host countries, there are still substantial obstacles to finding decent housing, and limited support available for the more vulnerable.
+Although most of those interviewed were able to find rented accommodation in the host countries, there are still substantial obstacles to finding decent housing, and limited support available to vulnerable populations.
 Interviewees mentioned discrimination based on nationality as one of the major obstacles faced.